Tailings Management

 Emergency Preparedness

-In evaluating potential consequence, Teck bases its evaluation upon the potential environmental, safety and economic effects of a failure.
+Potential consequence is evaluated on the basis of the potential environmental, safety and economic effects of a failure.
 This ranking does not reflect likelihood of failure, but rather provides a tool to assist with facility design and emergency planning.

 Transparency on Tailings